-- Research was completed to identify the names and contact information of adjacent property owners and local government officials.
-These individuals are included in the Site Contact List under Appendix B.
+- -Research was completed to identify the names and contact information of adjacent property owners and local government officials.
+These individuals are included in the Site Contact List under Appendix B. - Part 3.

-Part 3.
 List major issues and information that need to be communicated to the community.
-Identify individuals, groups, organizations, businesses and/or units of government related to the issue(s) and/or information.
+Identify individuals, groups, organizations, businesses and/or units of government related to the issue(s) and/or information. - -A draft RIWP will be submitted to NYSDEC and NYSDOH for review.

-- A Phase II Environmental Site Assessment was conducted in August and October 2020.
-The findings of the investigation were utilized to support the BCP Application.
-Based on the findings of the investigation, a draft RIWP will be submitted to NYSDEC and NYSDOH for review.
 The RIWP will include provisions for further analysis of on-site soil, groundwater, and soil vapor.
-The findings will be used to develop a RAWP and selected a cleanup remedy.

-- Document repositories, where copies of all documents regarding the investigation and remediation of the Site are available to the public, have been established at: Queens Community Board 12, 90-28 161st Street, Queens, NY 11432 and NYSDEC, 625 Broadway, Albany, NY 12233
+The findings will be used to develop a RAWP and selected a cleanup remedy. - -A document repository, where copies of all documents regarding the investigation and remediation of the Site are available to the public, has been established at: Queens Community Board 1, 45-02 Ditmars Boulevard, LL Suite 1025, Astoria, NY 11105.